Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/README.md

 **Swift**

-In swift, the ACPCore includes ACPIdentity :
+In Swift, the ACPCore includes ACPIdentity :

 ```swift
 import ACPCore